 About Rockne S. O’Bannon, The Jim Henson Company and Hallmark Entertainment.

-The Jim Henson Company is best know for the Muppets but also produces animatronics for Sesame street and has made numerous films such as Dark Crystal.
+The Jim Henson Company is the best known for the Muppets but also produces animatronics for Sesame Street and has made numerous films such as Dark Crystal.
 They handled all of the special effects, animatronics and set building for Farscape.

 Hallmark Entertainment is a trading name of Sonar Entertainment which is an American cable network and television production company.
 They commissioned, financed and showed Farscape.